thoughtbot/ios-on-rails/book/iOS/Swift/cocoapods.md

 What follows is a succinct version of the instructions on the [CocoaPods](http://guides.cocoapods.org/using/getting-started.html) website:

-1. `$ gem install cocoapods` or `$ gem install cocoapods --pre` to use the latest version.
+1. `$ gem install cocoapods` or `$ gem install cocoapods` to use the latest version.
 The Podfile we provide in the next section uses CocoaPods v1.0 syntax.

 2. Navigate to your iOS project's root directory.